shivjeet1/shivjeet1.github.io/content/about.md

 type : page
 ---

-## Introduction
+## About me

-- I am a Budding CSE student with skills in Web Development, Linux and C *Programming*.
+- I am a Budding CSE student with interest in Linux, DevOps and C *Programming*.
 Passionate about open-source software and system-level development.
 Currently, I am an UnderGrad studying at [Shri Sant Gajanan Maharaj College of Engineering, Shegaon](https://ssgmce.ac.in)

 - I like to EXPLORE.